Shurun-Wang/Shurun-Wang/README.md

 - B.Sc. in School of Electrical Engineering and Automation, Hefei University of Technology, 2012.06-2016.06

 ## Publications
-1. S. Wang, H. Tang*, B. Wang, et al, "A Novel Approach to Detecting Muscle Fatigue Based on sEMG by Using Neural Architecture Search Framework, " IEEE Transactions on Neural Networks ＆ Learning Systems.
-(Early Access)
+1. S. Wang, H. Tang*, B. Wang, et al, "A Novel Approach to Detecting Muscle Fatigue Based on sEMG by Using Neural Architecture Search Framework, " IEEE Transactions on Neural Networks ＆ Learning Systems, 2023, 34(8): 4932-4943.
 2. S. Wang, H. Tang*, L. Gao, et al, "Continuous estimation of human joint angles from sEMG using a multi-feature temporal convolutional attention-based network, " IEEE Journal of Biomedical and Health Informatics, 2022, 26(11): 5461-5472.
 3. H. Tang*, S. Wang, Q. Tan, et al, "A Double Threshold Adaptive Method for Robust Detection of Muscle Activation Intervals from Surface Electromyographic Signals, " IEEE Transactions on Instrumentation and Measurement, 2022, 71:1-12.
 4. S. Wang, H. Tang*, B. Wang, et al, "Analysis of Fatigue in the Biceps Brachii by Using Rapid Refined Composite Multiscale Sample Entropy, " Biomedical Signal Processing and Control, 67(4):102510, 2021.